 That is why many still prefer a dedicated GPS over using the phone.

 This allows you to make a sturdier, permanent installation with a more reliable electrical connection.
-As long as you make sure to get a waterproof and shock-resistant system, you should be in good shape.
+You should be in good shape if you get a waterproof and shock-resistant system.

 In any case, whether you want to use your phone as a GPS or if you want to keep it available for incoming calls, you should get a sturdy waterproof phone mount.
-This will keep the phone protected from the elements and ready to be used at all times.
+This will protect the phone from the elements and ensure it is always ready for use.

 That’s right.
 After all, we are talking about the ultimate ice-fishing rig here.
 With a sonar, you can locate where the fish is hiding in no time.